Australian Universities Accord Panel

 Professor Barney Glover AO (Member)

-Professor Barney Glover AO assumed his position as Vice-Chancellor and President of Western Sydney University in January 2014.
-Professor Glover is the Australian Government representative on the University of the South Pacific Grants Committee, Convenor of the NSW Vice-Chancellor’s Committee, Chair of the Quality Indicators for Learning and Teaching Working Group, and the Australia based Patron of the Association for Tertiary Education Management (ATEM).
-He is a board member of Australia’s Academic and Research Network, the NSW Innovation and Productivity Council, the NSW Arts and Culture Advisory Committee, Westpac Scholars Ltd, the Study NSW International Education Advisory Board, the Powerhouse Capital Campaign Committee, Bradfield Board of Governors, and NUW Alliance.
+Professor Glover is currently the Australian Government representative on the University of the South Pacific Grants Committee, Chair of the Quality Indicators for Learning and Teaching Working Group, and the Australia-based Patron of the Association for Tertiary Education Management (ATEM).
+He is a Board member of AARNet, the Association of Commonwealth Universities, Westpac Scholars Ltd, the Study NSW International Education Advisory Board, Bradfield Board of Governors, and the NUW Alliance.

 Professor Glover is an Officer of the Order of Australia (AO), a Fellow of the Academy of Technological Sciences and Engineering (ATSE), a Fellow of the Royal Society of NSW (FRSN), and a Member of the Australian Institute of Company Directors (MAICD).